aubykhan/api-guide/docs/api.md

 Http code `200 (OK)` must be returned in such cases with response body having empty list.
 In case no resources are found against the filter criteria or pagination provided, Http code `404 (Not Found)` should be returned.

 ### 2.5 Expansion
 Often, a resource is required to provide succint as well as detailed information through some kind of query parameter.
-This is commonly known as expansion in REST world and it is achieved by supporting an `expand` parameter in request query.
+This is commonly known as expansion in REST world.

-#### 2.5.1 Example
+#### 2.5.1 Using `expand` parameter
+Expansion can be achieved by supporting an `expand` parameter in request query.

 Let's suppose we have an API `GET http://awesomeapi/customers/:customer_id/accounts/:account_id` that returns a user's bank account.
 The default response for this API could look like:
 ```
 {